If you were to meet me and ask what I do, I’d tell you that I am a pain relief specialist.

 Are you an athlete?
 Weekend warrior?
-Beer curler?
+Professional status beer curler?
 I want to hear about how massage has helped you in your sport.. and the positive effects of how you feel, not just in sports, but how massage has helped you in your every day life as well!